The Three Productivity Gaps Every CEO Must Address

 The Personal Aspiration Productivity Gap:

-Most employees don’t dare share with their CEO who they really want to be, for fear it won’t match company objectives, for fear they won’t get the promotion, position or salary they would like.
-This gap between employees and C-suite executives means that employees’ energy is muted, abstracted, they feel unrecognized and uninspired in their place of work, leading to lower workforce engagement, a lack of authenticity throughout the company, distractions, mental health issues, quiet quitting, and eventually leaving the company.
-Trainings that focus on improving employee skills, creating ‘fun’ spaces at work, or defining company purpose are all missing the point: That an employee’s personal authenticity and their passion for their own aspirations are not viewed as assets creates problems for the employee and inefficiencies for the company.
+Most employees don’t dare share with their CEO who they really are or who they really want to be for fear it won’t match company objectives and they won’t get the promotion, position, or salary they would like.
+This gap between employees and C-suite executives means that employees’ energy is muted and abstracted; they feel unrecognized and uninspired in their place of work, leading to lower workforce engagement, a lack of authenticity throughout the company, distractions, mental health issues, quiet quitting, absenteeism, and turnover.
+Trainings that focus on employee skills, creating ‘fun’ spaces at work, or defining company purpose miss the point:

 The Mission-Driven Purpose Productivity Gap: